 Curovate is part of the solution

 Curovate is a physical therapy app for ACL reconstruction, knee replacement, and hip replacement.
 The motivation behind creating Curovate was to address healthcare access issues and reduce the barriers to providing physical therapy to rural communities.
-For those living in rural areas that have access to some internet connection, this is a great way to access physical therapy.
+For those living in rural areas that have access to some internet connection, this is a great way to access virtual physical therapy.
 The app was designed by a physical therapist and lays out your entire recovery journey.
 It provides a list of video guided exercises to complete each day.
 As you move through the stages of recovery, you will be given new exercises to ensure you continue to make progress.
 Other features include the weekly achievements, measuring range of motion, and the option to connect with a licensed physical therapist virtually.

 Other related blogs:

 - “The world is mobile and so are physical therapists!”

 - How is physical therapy access changing in 2020?
 COVID-19: Part 1